sfinck/food-search-gp/README.md

 * WHEN I search for a city and state
 * THEN I am presented with three locations to choose from
 * WHEN I chose my desired location
-* THEN I am presented with three nearby restaurants including the restaurant name, website and location
+* THEN I am presented with three nearby restaurants including the restaurant name, rating and location
-* WHEN I click the restaurant website link
-* THEN I am presented with the restaurants main website
 * WHEN I view the current weather conditions for that city
 * THEN I am presented with the current temperature, wind, precipitation percentage and cloud condition
 ## Images